Menu

 The School Parliament widens its horizons by employing further MP’s.
 Each class is able to nominate a candidate to join and represent the school.
 It is the responsibility of the class MP’s to raise any concerns, ideas or important events, which have been highlighted by their peers, and bring these to parliament meetings to be discussed and resolved.

-This year, the School Parliament are looking into:-
+This year, the School Parliament are looking into:

 - Working towards the initiative 'Zero Carbon' by 2030

-- After school clubs that we have on offer
+- After school clubs that we have on offer (with a focus on music clubs)

 These are the pledges we are committed to delivering: